 Our ease of use assessment is made across both Android and iOS versions (if both are available).

 The above criteria are common across all of the apps, including the banking apps.
 An extra assessment of manual data entry is done for all of the third-party apps as they all support this, but we don't take this score into consideration for ease of use.
 Instead, this comes into play in the versatility assessment.

 It's difficult to compare all of these apps for ease of use – especially when testing both budgeting and banking apps.
-The banking apps don't require the user to set anything up; rather they just display information, so we simply assess whether that information is easy to read.

 Interpreting the scores

 Bear in mind that some apps may not be easy to use, but still offer a lot of features.
 Furthermore, if an app is hard to use, it may become easier over time as the user gets used to it.